seecloud/docs/docs/quickstart.rst

 **To build an OSS Tooling ISO image:**

 #.
-Download the recommend base OS image.
+Download the recommended base OS image.
 Supported versions are
    listed in :ref:`qs-prerequisites`.
 #.
 Copy the downloaded base OS image to a directory in your build
    environment.